-- Positive-edge trigger Conversions begin on the rising edge of the trigger signal. - Negative-edge trigger Conversions begin on the falling edge of the trigger signal. - Positive-level trigger Conversions begin when the signal is above a positive level. - Negative-level trigger Conversions begin when the signal is below a negative level.
+Positive-edge trigger - Conversions begin on the rising edge of the trigger signal.

+- Negative-edge trigger Conversions begin on the falling edge of the trigger signal. - Positive-level trigger Conversions begin when the signal is above a positive level.
+See Table A-3 on page A-5 for logic levels. - Negative-level trigger Conversions begin when the signal is below a negative level.
+See Table A-3 on page A-5 for logic levels.